fgindraud/slam/Readme.md

 It also updates its layout database when you manually change the layout, using 'xrandr' or a graphical tool.

 ## Todo
-* Store configuration in file
 * Support for properties like backlight
 * Improved statistical default layout
+* deamonization : add config and frontend
 * dbus interface (for backlight, other things)
 * Plugin system to make additionnal actions when change of layout :
 ** Background